 Read more about Texas FHA loan criteria here.

-If you or someone you know is seeking a loan program that can be used most anywhere, including Austin, Texas and Travis County and need or want a loan that requires as little down as possible, the FHA loan program should be explored.
+If you or someone you know is seeking a loan program that can be used almost anywhere, including Austin, Texas and Travis County, the FHA loan program should be explored.

 Contact FHA Mortgage Source for more details by calling ph: 800-743-7556 or simply submit the Info Request From on this page.